-DDoS attacks are extremely difficult to defend against and with each year, the severity, frequency, size and persistence of DDoS attacks continues to increase.
+DDoS attacks are extremely difficult to defend against and with each year, the severity, frequency, size, and persistence of DDoS attacks continue to increase.

 By definition, a DDoS attack is perpetrated simultaneously from large numbers of devices including home and business users wherever a Trojan has been deployed.
 This makes the standard countermeasure for DDoS- blocking/blacklisting associated with IP addresses- extremely difficult.
 While there is no getting around these easy to execute, low cost and effective attacks, they are not impossible to prevent if you’re IT environment is well protected.

 With these few tips, organizations can take steps in the right direction to better prepare for an attack as well as minimize the damage of even the most sophisticated assaults: